 Master the Art of Storytelling

 There, you’ll learn to find, develop and write stories that engage readers’ hearts and minds.
-And that will help you grab attention, boost credibility, make your messages more memorable — even communicate better.
+They’ll help you grab attention, boost credibility, make your messages more memorable — even communicate better.